Master of Science of Architecture Admission Requirements

 - A two-page statement of your interest in graduate study in architecture.
 This should be a concise, articulate presentation of your academic and career goals, and any specific interests you have in architectural topics for graduate research and design.
 It should reflect your prior intellectual and professional engagement with these issues, and may also provide some additional perspective on the work illustrated in the portfolio.

-- Students applying to the Master of Science and the Ph.D.
-Programs must submit writing samples (not more than 2) or published work demonstrating the ability to conduct scholarly research and examine theoretical concepts.
+- Writing samples (not more than 2) or published work demonstrating the ability to conduct scholarly research and examine theoretical concepts.
 The essays can expand on the areas of research interest or on any topic.

-- Scores from the Graduate Records Examination (GRE).
+- Scores from the Graduate Records Examination (GRE) is required.
 Successful candidates have earned the following average scores: verbal 153 (prior 500); quantitative 151 (prior 650); analytic 4.5.
 The ETS University code is 1833.
 You do not need a department code.

-- For applicants whose native language is not English a TOEFL (Test of English as a Foreign Language) score of at least 100 iBT (600 paper) is common, although not a strict requirement.
+- Test of English as a Foreign Language (TOEFL) is required for applicants whose native language is not English.
+A score of at least 100 iBT (600 paper) is common, although not a strict requirement.
 We also accept test results from the IELTS with scores of at least 7.

 The application process begins with an online application to the Graduate School.
 Supplemental materials are to be submitted online through the application process.

-New students are admitted in the autumn semester We will notify successful candidates by April 15 or one month following the submission of application after April 15.
+New students are admitted in the autumn semester We will notify successful candidates by April 15.
 An offer of admission may be withdrawn if a candidate does not accept within six weeks of our offer.

 International students should see the International Student Services Office website for university admissions information and requirements.